Windows PC vs. Mac for Trading: Key Takeaways

 Do you have an iPhone?
 Using a Mac will probably come second nature.

 An array of tricks can make life a little easier across the Apple ecosystem.
 You can unlock your Macbook with an Apple Watch, or paste text in your iPhone copied from your Macbook.

-Windows PCs aren’t there yet … although new Google innovations could help!
+Windows PCs aren’t there yet … although they have their pluses as well.

 The Pros of Windows PCs

 Let’s not count Windows PCs out.
 There’s a reason they still account for 83% of the market, according to tech industry researchers Gartner.